Ravel's L'Enfant et les Sortilèges

 Program notes

-Ravel's L’Enfant et les Sortilèges is a lyric fantasy based on a libretto that the great French author Colette (a.k.a.
-Helen Simpson) wrote for her daughter.
-The musical score was left unfinished for years during a difficult period in the composer's life, which confronted him with both the death of his mother and his own debilitating sickness.
-In the end, Ravel's successful finished the musical score, a setting that meshed perfectly with Colette's writing, united by a cruel lyricism and impressively free approach to traditional forms.
-The work brings together numerous styles in a pastiche of everything from jazz to "oriental" music, to create a harmonious and lively musico-literary masterpiece.
+Ravel's L'Enfant et les Sortilèges is a lyrical fantasy based on a libretto written by the great French author Colette (aka Helen Simpson) for her daughter.
+The score remained unfinished for years during a difficult period in the composer's life, as he faced both the death of his mother and his own debilitating illness.
+In the end, Ravel successfully completed the score, a setting that fits perfectly with Colette's writing, united by a gruesome lyricism and an impressively free approach to traditional forms.
+The work brings together numerous styles in a pastiche of everything from jazz to "oriental" music to create a harmonious and vibrant musical-literary masterpiece.

-The opera tells a story of a naughty child who doesn’t listen to his mother and behaves badly in her absence, and is then punished when she returns.
-Left alone to consider his mistakes, the Child throws a destructive and uproarious tantrum.
-Calming down, he tries to sit in the Armchair, but it suddenly hobbles away.
-His room is coming alive!
-The Child realizes that he has hurt the household objects and animals, who have now united to take their revenge.
-They throw themselves upon him.
-In the fray, the Squirrel is injured, and in an unexpected act, the Child binds his paw with a ribbon.
-The animals and objects notice that he, too, has been hurt.
-Concerned, they surround him and tend to his injuries.
-As the lights turn on in the house, the animated inanimate objects return to their places, praising the Child’s newfound kindness and wisdom.
+The opera tells the story of a naughty child who doesn't listen to his mother and behaves badly in her absence, only to be punished when she returns.
+Left alone to reflect on his mistakes, the child throws a destructive and noisy tantrum.
+Calming down, he tries to sit in the chair, but it suddenly limps away.
+His room comes alive!
+The child realizes that he has hurt the household objects and animals, which have now united to take revenge.
+They pounce on him.
+The squirrel is injured in the fight, and in an unexpected act, the child binds its paw with a ribbon.
+The animals and objects notice that he is also injured.
+Concerned, they surround him and tend to his wounds.
+When the lights come on in the house, the animated inanimate objects return to their places, praising the child's newfound kindness and wisdom.

 Photo: © Simon Annand